takahirom/conference-app-2018/README.md

 Fragment observe ViewModel's LiveData.
 We can use the result with Kotlin `when` expression.
-In `is Result.Success` block, you can access data with `result.data` by Kotlin Smart cast.
+In `is Result.Success` block, you can access data with `result.data` by Kotlin smart cast.

 SessionsFragment.kt